 Skip to main content

-Am I Burnt Out or Lazy?
-Here Is How to Tell.
+Am I Burned Out or Lazy?
+Here Is How to Tell

-If you are asking this question, you are almost certainly not lazy.
+The question "am I burned out or lazy" is itself almost always a sign of burnout, not laziness.
 Lazy people do not worry about being lazy.
 They do not search for answers at midnight or feel guilty about the hours they spent staring at the ceiling instead of working.
-What looks like laziness from the outside is usually burnout, overwhelm, or a disconnection from meaning — and those have very different fixes.
+What looks like laziness from the outside is usually burnout, overwhelm, or a disconnection from meaning.
+Those have very different fixes.

 I know this because I spent months convinced I was the problem.
 After I walked away from my career, there were weeks where the biggest thing I did was move from the bed to the couch.
 I looked lazy.
 I felt lazy.
 But lazy was never what was happening.